 Abdullah did not respond to CPJ’s request for comment sent via email and messaging app.
 Manna and Azimul Karim, the newly appointed officer-in-charge of Barisal’s Kotwali police station, did not respond to CPJ’s request for comment sent via messaging app.
 The Awami League, Chhatra League, and media officer of the Dhaka criminal investigation department did not respond to CPJ’s emailed requests for comment.

-Editor’s note: The third paragraph has been updated to identify Abdullah’s current association with the Barisal Awami League.
+Editor’s note: The third paragraph has been updated to identify Abdullah’s current association with the Barisal Awami League and the fifteenth paragraph has been changed to accurately reflect the penalties under the Digital Security Act.